lospooky/synoshows/README.md

 * Set the correct permissions for the SynoShows script files, user access, being able to be executed, etc..
 * Restart DownloadStation
 * To check everything is working smoothly, set DownloadStation's `settings.json` to run `dl_complete_triggercheck.py`.
 Each time this script runs, it will write a line to the text file specified inside.

+#### In case of DSM or DownloadStation update
+The Synology's own system scripts are reverted to their original state.<br>
+You may have to reinstall `pip` and/or the other packages installed via `pip`.
+YMMV. <br>
+You can be pretty sure you'll have to redo the DownloadStation `start-stop-status` and `settings.json` tweaking described above.

 ## Configuration
 To configure SynoShows, edit the settings.json in its own main folder.